Jayron Kearse: 2022 season

 On March 21, 2022, Kearse signed a two-year, $10 million contract extension with the Cowboys.
 He started 14 games, registering 83 tackles (third on the team), 5 tackles for loss, 2 sacks, one interception, 5 pass breakups and 2 fumble recoveries.
 He sprained his left MCL in the season opener against the Tampa Bay Buccaneers and was forced to play on a bad knee in most of the games.
 He missed 3 contests with a knee injury.
 He suffered a right labrum tear on the Thanksgiving game against the New York Giants, that forced him to play with a harness and have offseason surgery.

 He had 7 tackles against the Tampa Bay Buccaneers before leaving the game with a knee injury.
 He made nine tackles (one for loss), one sack and 2 quarterback pressures against the Chicago Bears.
 He had 8 tackles (2 for loss), one quarterback pressure and one pass breakup against the Indianapolis Colts.
 He made 7 tackles (one tackle for loss), one pass breakup and one forced fumble.
+In the 2022 NFC Wild Card Game on January 16, 2023, Kearse recorded an interception against Tampa Bay Buccaneers quarterback Tom Brady during the second quarter of the Dallas Cowboys’ 31–14 road victory at Raymond James Stadium.
+The interception marked the final interception thrown in Brady’s NFL career, as he announced his retirement shortly after the season.
+Kearse also finished the game with three pass deflections as part of a strong defensive performance by the Cowboys, who limited Tampa Bay to 14 points and advanced to the Divisional Round.